 - Schedule a consultation with WUCareerDevelopment

-Complete one or more of the suggested LinkedIn Learning courses or learning paths to advance your skills for your current job and for your career growth goals.
+Complete LinkedIn Learning courses or learning paths to advance your skills for your current job and for your career growth goals.
 Upon completion of a lesson or course, we recommend you take a few moments to reflect on your learning insights and make a learning action plan.
-Also, we recommend you learn with and from others by inviting your team members, colleagues, or peers to form a small group or cohort to take selected courses together.
+Learn with others by inviting your team members, colleagues, or peers to form a small group or cohort to take selected courses together.
 When the group completes a lesson or course, host a ZOOM or Microsoft Teams post learning group discussion to share key learning insights and strategies for applying the learning going forward.